niteshbalusu11/react-native-secure-enclave-operations/server/README.md

 PORT=3000
 ```

+### Android Keys
-Additionally, you need to create a `keys.json` file with your Google Cloud service account credentials for the Google Play Integrity API.
+- Add a `keys.json` in the file at the root of the `server` directory with your Google Cloud service account credentials for the Google Play Integrity API.
+- Check the `keys_sample.json` file for a sample configuration.

 ## Running the Server